Venkata-Narayana-16/Comprehensive-CI-CD-Pipeline-with-Monitoring-Git-Jenkins-Docker-Kubernetes-Prometheus-and-Gr/README.md

 * NodePort Service: A NodePort service exposes the application on port 30008.
 * Infrastructure Provisioning: Terraform manages infrastructure creation on AWS.
 * Configuration Management: Ansible deploys necessary software and configurations on servers.
+* Monitoring Integration: Prometheus and Grafana are used for monitoring Jenkins jobs.
+Prometheus collects metrics from Jenkins, and Grafana provides dashboards for visualizing these metrics.

+**Monitoring Integration**
+•	Prometheus and Grafana: Monitoring of Jenkins jobs is integrated using Prometheus and Grafana. o	Prometheus Setup: Prometheus is configured to scrape Jenkins metrics and store them. o	Grafana Dashboard: Grafana is set up to visualize Jenkins metrics, including job performance, build duration, and failure rates.

 **Key Technologies**
 * CI/CD Tool: Jenkins